Burnout Risk Index

 – KM, Anonymous

-Those who said they were burned out reported the following consequences.
+Those who said they were burned out reported the following consequences:

-“I used to work for a start-up with a horrific work/life balance.
+“I used to work for a start-up with a horrific work-life balance.
 I got caught in a work cycle where the company would offer free Deliveroo dinners to encourage their staff to stay late, so I’d often work until 11pm.
 I’d feel guilty leaving on time, especially since the CEO saw working late as a sign of good performance.

 As a result, I missed social plans, ate poorly, and felt like my only friends were colleagues.
 The constant stress took a toll, both mentally and physically.
-It took stepping outside that bubble to realise this isn’t normal or sustainable.
+It took stepping outside that bubble to realize this isn’t normal or sustainable.
 Talking to friends outside work helped me see that your work life doesn’t have to be like that.”

 – AH, Associate Director of Talent & Culture, Genomics